How to Plant and Grow Daikon Radish

 With a mildly pungent flavor, Burpee rates this cultivar as “Best in Class.”

-Pests generally don’t bother these radishes too much, however, there are some that still pop up occasionally.
+Pests generally don’t bother these root vegetables too much, there are some that still pop up occasionally.

 Different types of insects may go after the leaves as well as the roots.
 Luckily, they don’t usually cause too much damage.